oneapi-src/oneAPI-samples/Libraries/oneDAL/IntelPython_daal4py_Distributed_LinearRegression/README.md

 | Optimized for                     | Description
 | :---                              | :---
 | OS                                | 64-bit Linux: Ubuntu 18.04 or higher, 64-bit Windows 10, macOS 10.14 or higher
-| Hardware                          | Intel Atom® Processors; Intel® Core™ Processor Family; Intel® Xeon® Processor Family; Intel® Xeon® Scalable Performance Processor Family
+| Hardware                          | Intel Atom&reg; Processors; Intel&reg; Core&trade; Processor Family; Intel&reg; Xeon&reg; Processor Family; Intel&reg; Xeon&reg; Scalable Performance Processor Family
 | Software                          | oneDAL Software Library, Python version >= 3.6, conda-build version >= 3, C++ compiler with C++11 support, Pickle, Pandas, NumPy
 | What you will learn               | distributed oneDAL Linear Regression programming model for Intel CPU
 | Time to complete                  | 5 minutes

 ## Purpose

-daal4py is a simplified API to Intel® DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
-Built to help provide an abstraction to Intel® DAAL for either direct usage or integration into one's own framework.
+daal4py is a simplified API to Intel&reg; DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
+Built to help provide an abstraction to Intel&reg; DAAL for either direct usage or integration into one's own framework.

 In this sample, you will run a distributed Linear Regression model with oneDAL daal4py library memory objects.
 You will also learn how to train a model and save the information to a file.

 ## Key Implementation Details
 This distributed linear regression sample code is implemented for the CPU using the Python language.
-The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel(R) Distribution for Python as part of the [oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).
+The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel&reg; Distribution for Python as part of the [oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).

 ## Additional Requirements
 You will need a working MPI library.
-We recommend to use Intel(R) MPI, which is included in the [oneAPI HPC Toolkit](https://software.intel.com/en-us/oneapi/hpc-kit).
+We recommend to use Intel&reg; MPI, which is included in the [oneAPI HPC Toolkit](https://software.intel.com/en-us/oneapi/hpc-kit).

 ## License
 Code samples are licensed under the MIT license.
 See